General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 Academic Department/Program Description

 Founded in the 1940s, the department is now the third largest major program on campus with 28 faculty members, 70 graduate students and 2400 undergraduate students who conduct award-winning research in the areas of cognition, perception & cognitive neuroscience, developmental and evolutionary psychology, human development, cognitive science, neuroscience and behavior and social psychology.
-The department collaborates with Brain Imaging Center, Center for Evolutionary Psychology, Center for Virtual Environments and Behavior, Sage Center for the Study of the Mind, Neuroscience Research Institute, Center for Stem Cell Biology and Engineering, Cognitive Science, Vision Science, and Dynamical Neuroscience and the departments of Anthropology, Biological Sciences, Communication, Education, and Geography.
+The department collaborates with the Brain Imaging Center, Center for Evolutionary Psychology, Center for Virtual Environments and Behavior, Sage Center for the Study of the Mind, Neuroscience Research Institute, Center for Stem Cell Biology and Engineering, Cognitive Science, Vision Science, and Dynamical Neuroscience and the departments of Anthropology, Biological Sciences, Communication, Education, and Geography.

 Types of Materials Collected

-Materials are collected for the express purpose of supporting the researching and teaching needs of the department.
+Materials are collected for the express purpose of supporting the research and teaching needs of the department.
 As such, research monographs, peer-reviewed journals, and reference sources are high in priority as determined by consultation with faculty.

 The following materials are generally not acquired: textbooks; reprints; selected works when the Library owns the collected works; collections of reprinted articles; minor revisions; unpublished theses and dissertations.